JetBrains/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-tour-if"}

 There is no ternary operator `condition ? then : else` in Kotlin.
 Instead, `if` can be used as an expression.
-When using
+If there is
-`if` as an expression, there are no curly braces `{}`:
+only one line of code per action, the curly braces `{}` are optional:

 ```kotlin
 fun main() {